Maria Bordy

 Marla Bordy (Мария Борди) (15 August 1916–c.1966) was a Soviet news photographer and public relations officer for the United Nations.

 Life and training

-Marla Bordy (née Tamarkina), also known as Maria Bock-Bordy and Maria Bordes was born 15 August 1916 in Toropets (Торопец), Pskov Governorate, Russia, 400 km west of Moscow, with two sisters Frieda and Tamara, and a brother, Hans.
+Marla Bordy (née Tamarkina), also known as Maria Bock-Bordy and Maria Bordes, was born on 15 August 1916 in Toropets (Торопец), Pskov Governorate, Russia, 400 km west of Moscow, with two sisters Frieda and Tamara, and a brother, Hans.
 She graduated in linguistics from the Moscow College of Foreign Languages in Moscow.

 Career

 Bordy moved to Vienna to further her study in languages.
 Gifted a 35mm camera she started to document the period leading up to the Anschluss lived and was hired as a news photographer in about 1934.
 She covered the German invasion of Paris before departing wartime Europe.

 She then entered the USA from Havana, Cuba on the SS Mexico on 1 July 1941, and on 25 October that year married Austrian Fred J. Bock-Bordy in New York City, living there at 17 Chittenden Ave.
 He later became a US citizen but she did not.
 She studied at the School of Modem Photography (SMP), established in 1939 at 487 Park Avenue, New York.